Zorlin/raptorswithhats.com-hugo/content/posts/2019-03-12-elastic-nas-part2.md

 Once you do so, the web interface should pop up.
 ![MooseFS management interface](/img/2019-03-12-mfs2.png)

+Once you start adding data, you'll notice that chunks are being created but are marked in the web interface as being "undergoal".
+This is normal and happens because the default goal for MooseFS directories and files is "2" - which means it will try to ensure they exist on at least 2 chunkservers.

 ## Going Into "Production"
 Now that I had a functional MooseFS filesystem, it was time to add content and users.